-International Baccalaureate Computer Science and Cambridge Primary & Secondary Programmes Information Technology Teacher
+International Baccalaureate Computer Science and Digital Society and Cambridge Primary Programme Information Technology Teacher

-Mr Thierry has a Bachelor’s Degree in Computer Science from the University of Nantes and a Master’s Degree in Computing from the University of Toulouse, France.
-For the last six years he worked as a Head of Computer Science and Design, IB DP Computer Science and IGCSE ICT teacher at the Bishkek International School in Kyrgyzstan.
+Mr Thierry has a Bachelor’s Degree in Computer Science from the University of Nantes as well as a Master’s Degree in Computing from the University of Toulouse, France and a Postgraduate Certificate in Education from the University of Nottingham, England.
+For six years he worked as a Head of Computer Science and Design, IB DP Computer Science, IGCSE ICT teacher, MYP Design teacher and Primary ICT teacher at the Bishkek International School in Kyrgyzstan before joining Erudito in 2021.
 Prior to that he worked as a software engineer and software developer in various companies in France.
 Mr Thierry is very effective in inspiring a wide range of students to improve their computer science and design skills and in guiding students through their graduating year.
-He is joining Erudito licėjus together with his wife, Mrs. Olga Taberna who will be a secondary school co-teacher.

 Cambridge Primary School Homeroom Teacher

 Yvette Wollinski is originally from Australia.
 She is an experienced nursery and primary school teacher who has been working in international schools for the last 15 years.
 Prior to her arrival to Lithuania, she has worked in China, Georgia, Russia and Portugal.
 Teacher holds a Bachelor of Education from the University of South Africa.
 Currently, she is pursuing her second degree with a specialism in International Education at the NHL Stenden University of Applied Sciences in the Netherlands.
 Teacher has 3 children and enjoys running, eating, reading, and traveling.

 Cambridge Primary School Teacher